 Adding a User to the Site

-If the user already exists on your Tableau Online site, an admin can edit their means of authenticating on the same User admin page which they were added.
+If the user already exists on your Tableau Online site, an admin can edit their means of authentication on the same User admin page to which they were added.
 Simply click the “…” under Actions for the user you would like to edit, and select “Authentication”.

-You will see a new pop up where you can change the radio button from Google to Tableau authentication.
-In the screenshot below, I am changing my own user account’s authentication, so I am also given a warning that changing my authentication method will sign me out.
+You will see a new pop-up where you can change the radio button from Google to Tableau authentication.
+In the screenshot below, we are changing our own user account’s authentication.
+It should be noted that changing the authentication method will sign you out.